When you’re entering a stock or option position, not only is it a challenge to find the right one to trade, but also the best time to buy.

 For example, you could find a confirmed uptrend, and then use the RSI to find the oversold levels within the uptrend as an entry point.
 Conversely, you could use it with a stock in a confirmed downtrend to find the overbought point to initiate a short sale.

-Also noteworthy is that the RSI reading of 50 is considered to be the “centerline” (a key point in the RSI).
+Also noteworthy is that the Relative Strength Index reading of 50 is considered to be the “centerline” (a key point in the RSI).
 A reading above 50 indicates that average gains are higher than average losses, and a reading below 50 indicates the opposite (and, basically, that the bears are winning).

 Why is this noteworthy?
-Because many traders consider the RSI crossing over the 50 “centerline” to be an extra confirmation of what the RSI seems to be telling you.
+Because many traders consider the RSI crossing over the 50 “centerline” to be an extra confirmation of what the Relative Strength Index seems to be telling you.
 At this point, it would help to see this on a chart.